 We do say about Essex Days Out that it covers days out in and around Essex, rather than concentrating entirely on our fair county.
-Generally this means the odd foray over into Suffolk or Hertfordshire, but we paid a flying visit to Amsterdam this week, travelling via the spanking new London Southend airport (owned by The Stobart Group), whose deal with Easyjet has seen their annual passenger numbers rise from 200,000 to a projected 1million.
+Generally this means the odd foray over into Suffolk or Hertfordshire, or up to London, but we have just paid a flying visit to Amsterdam this week, travelling via the spanking new London Southend airport (owned by The Stobart Group), whose deal with Easyjet has seen their annual passenger numbers rise from 200,000 to a projected 1million.

 The terminal and the new railway station sit opposite each other, and the railway station looks quite futuristic in a retro-1930s kind of way (if you get my drift).
 Helpfully, for disorientated arrivals, there are big signs pointing to London and to Southend on the front!

 The airport terminal is quite compact, which a checkin desk, currency exchange and bar this side of the departure lounge.
 The departure lounge was large and airy, with a couple of departure gates, and a couple of shops.
 The passengers were called to queue up w-e-l-l in advance of any likelihood of getting on the plane, so we decided to stay seated, and did so for 30 minutes before the passports and boarding cards were checked and passengers let through the departure gate to board the plane.

 Except, that they didn’t, as the airport has a cunning long run of covered walkway, which moves the queue from inside the departure lounge to outside on the tarmac.
 And when I say covered, it’s covered above, but not on the sides, so I’ll reserve judgment on that until I’ve spent 10 minutes in freezing weather with wind-driven rain lashing me from the side.